elmtree-askmo/cloudcannon-app/content/learn/sociology/discuss-the-role-of-anthropocentrism-in-the-conceptual-stakes-of-urbicide.md

 url: /learn/sociology/questions/discuss-the-role-of-anthropocentrism-in-the-conceptual-stakes-of-urbicide
 score: -1.0
 related_article1:
-    id: 169213
+    id: 169215
-    title: How does the Russian assault on Chechnya exemplify urban annihilation and total destruction?
+    title: >-
+        How does global urbanisation pose future challenges in the context of security and conflict studies?
     subject: Sociology
-    url: /learn/sociology/questions/how-does-the-russian-assault-on-chechnya-exemplify-urban-annihilation-and-total-destruction
+    url: /learn/sociology/questions/how-does-global-urbanisation-pose-future-challenges-in-the-context-of-security-and-conflict-studies
 related_article2:
+    id: 169204
+    title: >-
+        Define urbicide and explain its relationship with genocide.
+    subject: Sociology
+    url: /learn/sociology/questions/define-urbicide-and-explain-its-relationship-with-genocide
+related_article3:
     id: 169203
+    title: >-
-    title: How does urbicide differ conceptually from other forms of destruction?
+        How does urbicide differ conceptually from other forms of destruction?
     subject: Sociology
     url: /learn/sociology/questions/how-does-urbicide-differ-conceptually-from-other-forms-of-destruction
-related_article3:
-    id: 169214
-    title: What are the ontopolitical claims related to ethnic nationalism and identity?
-    subject: Sociology
-    url: /learn/sociology/questions/what-are-the-ontopolitical-claims-related-to-ethnic-nationalism-and-identity
 related_article4:
-    id: 169207
+    id: 169209
-    title: Explain the concept of Mitsein and its relevance to community and shared experience.
+    title: >-
+        How does territorialisation of antagonism manifest in political violence and ethnic nationalism?
     subject: Sociology
-    url: /learn/sociology/questions/explain-the-concept-of-mitsein-and-its-relevance-to-community-and-shared-experience
+    url: /learn/sociology/questions/how-does-territorialisation-of-antagonism-manifest-in-political-violence-and-ethnic-nationalism
 related_article5:
-    id: 169208
+    id: 169205
+    title: >-
-    title: What are the political stakes of urbicide in the context of agonism and antagonism?
+        What is the systematic nature of urbicide in the context of urban destruction?
     subject: Sociology
-    url: /learn/sociology/questions/what-are-the-political-stakes-of-urbicide-in-the-context-of-agonism-and-antagonism
+    url: /learn/sociology/questions/what-is-the-systematic-nature-of-urbicide-in-the-context-of-urban-destruction
 ---

 &nbsp;